THE MIGRANT ECOLOGIES PROJECT

 |THE MIGRANT ECOLOGIES PROJECT embraces concerned explorers, curious collectors, daughters of woodcutters, miners of memories and art by nature.
 The project evolves through and around past and present movements and migrations of naturecultures in art and life in Southeast Asia.|

-The project is a development of an earlier material-led investigation which had as objective to recast the form and content of the historic, 1950s-1960s Singapore/Malayan Modern Woodcut Movement in a contemporary context of macro-scale “Cuttings of Wood” (rainforest destruction).
+One of the main areas of research by the MIGRANT ECOLOGIES PROJECT has been into stories of wood in Southeast Asia.
+An initiative called The Secret Lives of Forest Products had as objective to recast the form and content of the historic, 1950s-1960s Singapore/Malayan Modern Woodcut Movement in a contemporary context of macro-scale “Cuttings of Wood” (r ainforest destruction).
 For a background to the “Wood:Cut/Cuttings of Wood” project click here.

-Our current endeavour revolves around an attempt to trace the historic, material and poetic journeys of a 1950’s teak bed, found in a Singapore karang guni junk store, back to a location in Southeast Asia where the original teak tree may have grown.
-The endeavour brings together cross-cultural natural histories, micro and macro arboreal influences and DNA timber tracking technology.
-The exploration is guided by the following question.
+In 2010 the project homed in on an attempt to trace the historic, material and poetic journeys of a 1950’s teak bed, found in a Singapore karang guni junk store, back to a location in Southeast Asia where the original teak tree may have grown with the assistance DNA tracking technology.

 The initial DNA sampling, testing and the development of art works, education and publication materials have been funded by a 3-year (2010-2013) ACRF Tier 1 research grant from the Singapore Ministry of Education and two International Development Grants from the Singapore National Arts Council.